1. Africa's Most Underrated FMCG Powerhouse

 - Fast turnover: Production-to-cash collection cycle is typically 30–45 days

-- Moderate entry barrier: Medium line at $150–250K, ~1,000m² space, only 2–3 operators
+- Moderate entry barrier: Medium line with competitive pricing, ~1,000m² space, only 2–3 operators

 - Recession-proof: Economic downturns actually boost demand as consumers switch to affordable alternatives